marodevv/URL-shortening-API-landing-page/README.md

 # url-shortening-api-landing-page

-- Created with React, Tailwind & Styled Components using *vite*🔥

-- Fully responsive and animated
+- Fully responsive & animated

-- Additional stuff (hovers, animations, effects, etc...)
+- Tech used with *vite*🔥:
+  React
+  Tailwind & Styled Components
+  Framer motion
+  Axios

+# Features

+- Fetching data input from an external api by axios to shorten urls

 # Live